luciotorelli/nature-one/README.md

    * The scrollable image doesn't work on IPhones due to an OS limitation, Javascript would be required for a workaround.
    * Depending on the device rescaling settings, the how to order steps may overlap with the vitamin section.
    * The video thumbnail isn't preloaded on IPhones due to an OS limitation, Javascript would be required for a workaround.
-   * Some devices displayed scaling issues that were not present on the ChromeDev emulator, fixes were issued for devices that were used during development.
+   * Some devices displayed scaling issues that were not present on the ChromeDev emulator, fixes were issued for devices that were available during development.

 </details>